sotnikov-s/astroport-core/contracts/pair_metastable/README.md

 If a user specifies a slippage tolerance when they provide liquidity in a constant product pool, the pool contract makes sure that the transaction goes through only if the pool price does not change more than tolerance.

 As an example, let's say someone LPs in a pool and specifies a 1% slippage tolerance.
-The user LPs 200 UST and 200 `ASSET`.
-With a 1% slippage tolerance, `amountUSTMin` (the minimum amount of UST to LP) should be set to 198 UST, and `amountASSETMin` (the minimum amount of `ASSET` to LP) should be set to .99 `ASSET`.
-This means that, in a worst case scenario, liquidity will be added at a pool rate of 198 `ASSET`/1 UST or 202.02 UST/1 `ASSET` (200 UST + .99 `ASSET`).
+The user LPs 200 UST and 20 `ASSET`.
+With a 1% slippage tolerance, `amountUSTMin` (the minimum amount of UST to LP) should be set to 198 UST, and `amountASSETMin` (the minimum amount of `ASSET` to LP) should be set to 19.8 `ASSET`.
+This means that, in a worst case scenario, liquidity will be added at a pool rate of 19.8 `ASSET`/200 UST or 202 UST/20 `ASSET`.
 If the contract cannot add liquidity within these bounds (because the pool ratio changed more than the tolerance), the transaction will revert.

 ## Traders